-Because of limited resources, coupled with our desire to serve as many students possible, the Counseling Center has adopted a brief treatment model.
+Because of limited resources, coupled with our desire to serve as many students as possible, the Counseling Center has adopted a brief treatment model.
 We are committed to maintaining our ability to provide students with high quality, appropriate counseling services.
 At the same time, we are also committed to providing services within the limits of our expertise, which is required by professional ethics.

-As generalist therapists, we are similar to primary care physicians; that is, we are able to address a wide variety of concerns within our office, but there are some concerns which may require treatment services that we are unable to offer.
+As generalist therapists, we are similar to primary care physicians; that is, we are able to address a wide variety of concerns within our office, but there are some concerns that may require treatment services that we are unable to offer.

 The general guidelines listed above are only intended to serve as a guide to assist treatment decisions.
 Cases are evaluated individually and the professional judgment of the mental health provider(s) will determine the treatment decision in a particular situation.